serverless/blog/posts/2018-01-18-framework-example-golang-lambda-support.md

 # Use the Go template

 The Framework will configure AWS for Go on your behalf.
-Use this quick [serverless-golang template](https://github.com/serverless/serverless-golang) to deploy your first service!
+Use this quick [serverless-golang template](https://github.com/serverless/serverless-golang) to deploy your first service.

 Open up your terminal and let's create a new service with Go:
 `serverless create -u https://github.com/serverless/serverless-golang/ -p myservice`